CoderCookE/vim-chatgpt/README.md

  - g:chat_gpt_session_mode: The customization allows you to maintain a persistent session with GPT, enabling a more interactive and coherent conversation with the AI model.
 By default, it is set to 0 which is off,
  - g:chat_gpt_temperature: Controls the randomness of the AI's responses.
 A higher temperature value (close to 1.0) will be more random, lower 0.1 will be less random,
+ - g:chat_gpt_lang: Answer in certain langusage, such as Chinese,
+ - g:chat_gpt_split_direction: Controls how to open splits, 'vertical' or 'horizontal'.
+Plugin opens horizontal splits by default.
- - g:chat_gpt_lang: Answer in certain langusage, such as Chinese, By customizing these options, you can tailor the ChatGPT Vim Plugin to better suit your specific needs and preferences.
+By customizing these options, you can tailor the ChatGPT Vim Plugin to better suit your specific needs and preferences.

 ## Usage